naschidaniel/spatialMOS/README.md

 ### Website

 The online presence was implemented with the web framework [https://www.djangoproject.com/](django) written in python.
 The calculated predictions are stored in a PostgreSQL database.
 For each address in North- and South Tyrol, predictions can thus be made.
-The API of openstreetmap is used for the address query. *TODO*

 #### Start and Stop a local development Webserver